 Background to the Quarterly Employment Survey

-4 The sample for inclusion in the survey is drawn biennially from the Inter Departmental Business Register (IDBR) (following completion of the Census of Employment and incorporation of these results on the register system).
+- The sample for inclusion in the survey is drawn quarterly from the Inter Departmental Business Register (IDBR).
 The selection is actually taken in two parts so that there is an element which is effectively full coverage and also an element which is a statistical sample.
 The full coverage includes all public sector units, all private sector units with 25 or more employees and all private sector units with more than one industry activity and the sample is a stratified random sample of small businesses with less than 25 employees.
 The IDBR is a dynamic register, which is continuously updated to reflect the most recent information (i.e. it takes account of company births, deaths, mergers, etc.).
-The QES sample is ‘topped up’ every quarter by new 25+ openings identified from IDBR and the IDBR is also used to estimate the number of employees in small businesses that have recently opened.

 Information on employee jobs at a sub Northern Ireland level (e.g. District Council Area (DCA), Parliamentary Constituency Area (PCA), Ward Level) and at the 5-digit SIC07 level are available from the Northern Ireland Census of Employment.
 Details of the Census of Employment results are available from Statistics Research Branch Tel: (028) 9052 9379.